estanley16/bias_encoding/README.md

 * `layerwise_feature_extraction.ipynb`: extract image activations from an intermediate layer of a keras CNN
 * `layerwise_encoding_analysis.ipynb`: analyze degree of linear separation (i.e., "encoding") of bias/disease information from the extracted activations

-See [SimBA repo](https://github.com/estanley16/SimBA) for details on how to generate synthetic brain MRI with simulated biases and train counterfactual model pipelines.
-Will be updated soon with details on how to add multiple biases (e.g. intensity + morphology). :-)
+See the [SimBA repo](https://github.com/estanley16/SimBA) for details on how to generate synthetic brain MRI with simulated biases and train counterfactual model pipelines.

+The data used in this paper can be found [here](https://mega.nz/folder/AxAj2Aab#jUJeRAB4TGvaMT5VCdGtOQ).

 ## Abstract
 Background: